School Field Trips

 For more information on the educational opportunities listed below, to discuss planning your own program or to schedule a school trip, please contact Kelly Murphy, M.Ed., Outdoor Education Manager at [email protected] or 803-547-1083.

-Students will literally become close to nature during a sensory hike and hands-on activities.
-This two-hour program showcases the five senses, organisms and their environment, and how it is all connected in nature.
+Students will literally get close to nature during a sensory hike and hands-on activities.
+This three-hour program showcases the five senses, organisms and their environment, and how it is all connected in nature.
 This is a fun introduction to the great outdoors for younger students.

 Students will develop an understanding of the life cycle through various hands-on interactions along the Greenway.
 This two-hour program examines the life cycle of insects, plants and macroinvertebrates through the choice of a stream study, guided hike or rotting log activity.